rokath/trice/docs/TriceUserManual.md

 To exclude a specific folder temporary, simply rename it to start with an underscore `_tf`.

 The `tf` are serving for target code testing in different configuration variants on the host machine.
-The file [./testdata/triceCheck.c](./testdata/triceCheck.c) is the master file for editing.
-After changing it, [./updateTestData.sh](./updateTestData.sh) needs to run.
-It runs `trice insert` updating [./testdata/til.json](./testdata/til.json).
+The file [./testdata/triceCheck.c](./testdata/triceCheck.c) is the master file for most tests and serves also as example usage.

 [./testdata/cgoPackage.go](./testdata/cgoPackage.go) is the common master for the `generated_cgoPackage.go` files and contains the common test code.

 The folders `tf` are Go packages just for tests.
 They all have the same package name `cgot` and are not included into the trice tool.
 The different `cgot` packages are independent and could have any names.
 They do not see each other and are used for target code testing independently.
-When the tests are executed for each packages a separate test binary is build and thes run parallel.
+When the tests are executed for each package, a separate test binary is build and these run parallel.

 The `tf/triceConfig.h` files differ and correspondent to the `tf/cgo_test.go` files in the same folder.
 On test execution, the `./testdata/*.c` files are compiled into the trice test executable together with the trice sources `../src` using the `tf/triceConfig.h` file.